 For More Information

-If you have questions about your PPP loan or need help navigating the forgiveness program, please reach out to your relationship manager and the Business COVID-19 Recovery page to view our PPP Customer Forgiveness Guide and other resources to support your business through this unprecedented time.
+If you have questions about your PPP loan or need help navigating the forgiveness program, reach out to your relationship manager or visit the SBA website and Santander’s COVID-19 Business Resource Center, to view our PPP Loan Forgiveness Guide and other resources to support your business through this unprecedented time.

 ¹Borrowers may submit a loan forgiveness application any time before the maturity date of the loan, which is either two or five years from loan origination.
 However, if a borrower does not apply for loan forgiveness within 10 months after the last day of the borrower’s loan forgiveness CP, loan payments are no longer deferred, and the borrower must begin making payments on the loan.